 - Size: Up to 4ft and 20lbs

-The Spanish ling is another species of ling.
-It is unsurprisingly found in sub-tropical seas closer to the equator and around the Mediterranean, although it is occasionally found south of England and Ireland and in and around the deep water trenches to the west of the British Isles.
-The Spanish ling comes into shallower water than the blue ling, but still stays offshore in waters deeper than fifty metres and can be found all of the way down to 1000 – 1500 metres.
+The Spanish ling is unsurprisingly found in seas closer to the equator and in the Mediterranean and Black Sea, although it is occasionally found in and around the deep-water trenches to the west of the British Isles.
+The Spanish ling comes into shallower water than the blue ling, but still stays offshore in waters deeper than fifty metres and can be found all of the way down to well over one thousand metres.
 The Spanish ling is also a predator which will feed on all manner of small fish, squid and cuttlefish that it can find, and will also eat crustaceans.
-The Spanish ling has little commercial value and is not targeted specifically by fisheries, although Spanish ling caught as bycatch may be retained and sold.
+This species has little commercial value and is not targeted specifically by fisheries, although Spanish ling caught as bycatch may be retained, usually to be turned into fishmeal.
+The International Union for the Conservation of Nature class this as a species of Least Concern.